How to Make Your Elementor Website Accessible

 In this article, we will have an in-depth discussion on ADA compliance with Elementor.

-The Americans with Disabilities Act (ADA) is a law that protects differently-abled people and their needs.
-It requires employers and business owners to provide reasonable accommodations for differently-abled people to prevent discrimination.
+The Americans with Disabilities Act (ADA) is a law that protects people with disabilities and their needs.
+It requires employers and business owners to provide reasonable accommodations for people with disabilities to prevent discrimination.

 The purpose of the law is to give everyone the same rights and opportunities.